 Inventories.
 Inventories are stated at lower of cost or market using the weighted average cost method and are evaluated at least annually for impairment.
-Inventories at September 30, 2010 primarily consist of reinforcing mesh used for hernia surgery and physicians' samples of the AMID Stapler[®].
+The \$91,000 inventory balance at March 31, 2011 and December 31, 2010 consists of reinforcing mesh used for hernia surgery.
 Provisions for potentially obsolete or slow-moving inventory are made based on management's analysis of inventory levels, obsolescence and future sales forecasts.
-The \$123,000 inventory balance at September 30, 2010 is net of approximately \$23,000 of adjustments related to the Company's effort to implement a more reliable manufacturing process (see Note 8).

 Property and equipment.
-Property and equipment are carried at cost less accumulated depreciation (see Note 3).
+Property and equipment are carried at cost less accumulated depreciation.
 Major additions and improvements are capitalized, while maintenance and repairs that do not extend the lives of assets are expensed.
 Gain or loss, if any, on the disposition of fixed assets is recognized currently in operations.
 Depreciation is calculated primarily on a straight-line basis over estimated useful lives of the assets.